This post is part 3 of the Event Blueprints Series.

 - Digital displays

 There are an array of methods to get your point across.
-What you have to decide is which way get’s your point across effectively, efficiently, and immediately.
+You have to decide which way to get your point across effectively, efficiently, and immediately.
 Create your moment, where people walk away feeling informed and curious.

 Your delivery is when you bring together all aspects of planning for a full-on audience experience.